HansDeLeenheer/Recipes/RecipesEN/FluffyPancakes.md

 You know you want toppings on this.
 Maple syrup, powdered sugar, strawberry jam, ...

 ## Sources
-* The original recipe is from the awesome **Joshua Weissmann** and can be found in his "Perfect Homemade Pancakes (Japanese Soufflé Vs. American Style)" Youtube video: https://www.youtube.com/watch?v=GLdl71cZXmY/
+* The original recipe is from the awesome **Joshua Weissmann** and can be found in his "Perfect Homemade Pancakes (Japanese Soufflé Vs. American Style)" [Youtube video](https://www.youtube.com/watch?v=GLdl71cZXmY/)
-* full stack served with strawberries: https://www.instagram.com/p/CJghHpppmO_05hN05GufqgMCY81v1wnH0oBpRQ0/
+* full stack served with strawberries on [Instagram](https://www.instagram.com/p/CJghHpppmO_05hN05GufqgMCY81v1wnH0oBpRQ0/)